Akira Fujiwara: Concerning the Korean War

 The established theory on the Korean War is that the North Koreans advanced across the 38th parallel and the American army, though taken by surprise, managed to rally.
 However, in Shōwa Shi Fujiwara and his co-authors wrote, “On the 23rd American Air Force fighter units stationed in Japan massed at Kitakyushu.
 Then on the 25th the South Korean army began to advance across the 38th parallel on the pretext that North Korea had made an incursion.”
 Fujiwara argued that South Korea was the aggressor and his writing strongly suggested that the US army was making preparations for the war.
-What’s more, though it was made clear in the memoirs of Nikita Khrushchev that the Korean War was an invasion by the North, Fujiwara held firm to his assertion that the Korean War started with South Korea’s “pre-emptive attack” up through the 1970s.
+What’s more, Fujiwara held firm to his assertion that the Korean War started with South Korea’s “pre-emptive attack” up through the 1970s.

-Motohiko Izawa has criticized a number of modern historians like Fujiwara for putting ideology ahead of truth in their belief that the North Korean side was just and that American imperialism and the South Koreans were the villains.
+Motohiko Izawa has criticized a number of modern historians like Fujiwara in their belief that the North Korean side was just and that American imperialism and the South Koreans were the villains.